The Best way to Pray for a Narcissistic Jerk-

 My heart still breaks for my sweet friend.
 Seeing the hurt and pain caused by a jealous spirit is painful.
 However, the person I worry about most is the one who’s doing the hurting.

-Our Screwed-up Understanding of Church Authority is Literally Wrecking Christianity-
+How our Flawed Understanding of Church Authority is Wrecking the Church-

 If the blind lead the blind, both will fall into a pit- Matthew 15:14 NIV